nehakaral05/nehakaral05/README.md

 - Analyzed revenue and expense patterns
 - Identified months with declining profit margins
 - Found imbalance between expenses and revenue growth

+### 🔹 Sales Analysis
+- Analyzed sales data to identify revenue trends and top-performing products
+- Found that a small number of products contributed to majority of revenue
+- Identified seasonal spikes in sales during specific months

 ---